 Quantitative measures established by regulatory reporting standards to ensure capital adequacy require the Bank to maintain minimum amounts and ratios of total and Tier I capital to risk-weighted assets, common equity Tier 1 capital to total risk-weighted assets and of Tier I capital to average assets, as such individual components and calculations are defined by related standards.
-As of December 31, 2021, the most recent notification from the regulators categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
+As of December 31, 2023, the most recent notification from the regulators categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
 There are no conditions or events since that notification which management believes have changed the Bank's category.

 On November 13, 2019, the federal regulators finalized and adopted a regulatory capital rule establishing a new community bank leverage ratio ("CBLR"), which became effective on January 1, 2020.
 The intent of CBLR is to provide a simple alternative measure of capital adequacy for electing qualifying depository institutions and depository institution holding companies, as directed under the Economic Growth, Relief, and Consumer Protection Act.
 Under CBLR, if a qualifying depository institution or depository institution holding company elects to use such measure, such institution or holding company will be considered well capitalized if its ratio of Tier 1 capital to average total assets (i.e., leverage ratio) exceeds 9% subject to a limited two quarter grace period, during which the leverage ratio cannot go 100 basis points below the then applicable threshold, and will not be required to calculate and report risk-based capital ratios.
-In April 2020, under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), the 9% leverage ratio threshold was temporarily reduced to 8% in response to the COVID-19 pandemic.
-The threshold will increase to 8.5% in 2021 and return to 9% in 2022.
 The Bank elected to begin using CBLR for the first quarter of 2020.
-Management believes, as of December 31, 2021, that the Bank met all capital adequacy requirements to which it was subject.
+Management believes, as of December 31, 2023, that the Bank met all capital adequacy requirements to which it was subject.

-The Bank's actual capital amounts and ratios as of December 31, 2021 and 2020, are presented below:
+The Bank's actual capital amounts and ratios as of December 31, 2023 and 2022, are presented below: